bobafetthotmail/folder2ram/README.md

 -- fixed various bugs about initscripts and checks failing.

--- fixed the folder2ram initscript template file with dos2unix (converted it to Unix) because it was giving weird nonsense syntax errors. and I'm on linux.
-Never wrote anything on Windows or DOS.
+-- fixed the folder2ram initscript template file with dos2unix (converted it to Unix) because it was giving weird nonsense syntax errors.
+And I'm on linux.
+Never wrote on folder2ram from Windows.

 -- write better readme and manual about what happens when folder2ram is run.